spring-projects/spring-petclinic/Notes/Capstone.md

 ### CI/CD

-Jenkins server needs to be initilized manually (user, password, plugins, etc.)
+Agent is configured via command got from main Controller and to be initilized manually (user, password, plugins, connection, etc.)

-For the pipeline to work correctly one needs to setup credentials for Docker Hub and GitHub in Jenkins build server after provisioning infrastructure.
+For the pipeline to work correctly one needs to setup credentials for Docker Hub and GitHub in Jenkins controller server.

-The Github credentials are used to push tags ti repository.
+The Github credentials are used to push tags to repository.

 Also one needs to configure repository webhook for build server.